 A web crawler, also known as a web spider or web robot, automatically searches the Internet for content.
-The term crawler comes from the Web Crawler, the Internet’s original search engine, and Search engine bots are the most well-known crawler.
+The term crawler comes from the web crawler, the Internet’s original search engine, and search engine bots are the most well-known crawler.
 Search engines use web bots to index the contents of web pages all over the Internet so that they can appear in search engine results.

 Web crawling searches websites for information and retrieves documents to create a searchable index.
 The crawl begins on a website page and proceeds through the links towards other sites until all of them have been scanned.